jmgandarias/advanced_robotics/docs/lab2/README.md

     This folder contains configuration files that define various parameters.

-    - **dynamics_params.yaml**: This file contains parameters related to the dynamics of the robotic arm. *:lock: You don't have to modify it.*
+    - **dynamics_params.yaml**: This file contains parameters related to the dynamics of the robotic arm. *:pencil: You need to modify it in this lab.*
     - **impedance_params.yaml**: This file includes parameters for the impedance controller. *:calendar: You'll need to modify it in future sessions.*

 - **launch**